YourMoneyMyMoney/ymmm_ui/.github/ISSUE_TEMPLATE/feature_request.md

-## Task Title Format
+# Title Format

-When creating an Task, please follow this title format:
+When creating an issue, please follow this title format:

-- For feature requests: [Task] Brief description of the feature
+- [DEV/DESIGN/BUG] Brief description of the issue

-This helps us quickly identify and categorize your request.
+This helps us quickly identify and categorize your report.

+# Task

 ## Feature Request